Bike/hominy/compile-load-semantics.md

 # Modules

 "module" is an informal term for an environment that presents a useful interface.
-As such there are no distinct module objects in Burke.
+As such there are no distinct module objects in Hominy.

 However, for convenient specification of environments-as-modules, the `$module` operative is provided. `($module exports . bindings`) evaluates to an environment with the symbols in the exports list, and only those symbols, bound.
 The values are provided from the bindings, which are evaluated in the dynamic environment and may recursively refer to each other as in `$letrec`.
 The bindings may include symbols not in the exports list, which will be available for producing the module but will not be visible in the resulting environment.